nikgraf/webui_tasks.dart/README.md

 # What is Hop?

 Hop is a framework that simplifies and automates console tasks in Dart.
 See [Hop Pub package](http://pub.dartlang.org/packages/hop) for more information.
-Also see [article](https://github.com/kevmoo/bot.dart/wiki/Using-Hop%2C-Part-1%3A-Building-and-Running-Your-First-Hop-Task-Application) for an introduction.
+Also see [article](https://github.com/kevmoo/bot.dart/wiki/Using-Hop%2C-Part-1%3A-Building-and-Running-Your-First-Hop-Task-Application) for a quick tutorial.

 # How will this library help me?